 The different challenges encountered during our competitions were an opportunity to see how Epock interacts with people.
 We noticed that some people had difficulties understanding when to speak to Epock or what Epock was doing.
 To address this issue, we worked on interactions with a Human-centered approach by adding a screen where the current state of Epock is displayed (help needed, listening, moving, in action).
+Moreover, the integration of different leds make possible to know that the robot is performing actions (arm movement, waiting for speech, etc.).
 A user study was conducted to see if these pictograms were well understood and to get some feedback.
 Impressions and comments of people not involved in the project were collected.
 Now, with the additional pictograms, users can adapt their behavior according to the robot state shown on the screen as they would with another human.
-Our method was based on Bastien and Scapin's Criteria8.
+Our interface is based on Bastien and Scapin's Criteria.